Crime in the Northern Territory: By city or town

-Crime in Alice Springs
+Alice Springs

 21st century background and history

 Crime has been a significant social issue in Alice Springs in the 21st century, as in most of the rest of the Territory.
-Both victims and perpetrators are disproportionately represented in the per capita statistics and a high proportion of the victims are women.
+Aboriginal people are disproportionately represented as both perpetrators and victims, and a high proportion of the victims are women.

 In 2007, at the second reading of the Northern Territory National Emergency Response Act 2007, preceding the controversial Intervention by the Howard government, Minister for Indigenous Affairs, Mal Brough, described the Alice Springs Town Camps as "murder capitals".
 However, two 2009 studies showed that it was lower level-type of offending, such as traffic offences, that was responsible for most crimes committed by Aboriginal people in the NT.

 The 2009 crime statistics revealed that violent crime in the town had soared, with reported assaults up 29% on the previous year, the highest number (1432) since statistics had been publicly recorded, and double that of 2004.
 Alcohol had played a part in about 65% of assaults, and more than half of them were classed as domestic violence.
 The NT Southern Region Police Commander said that itinerancy, domestic violence and alcohol were the main factors driving up crime rates.

 The June 2010 report of the Northern Territory Justice Department's Quarterly Crime & Justice Statistics documented huge increases across multiple categories of crime in Alice Springs in the six years between the 2004 and 2010 reporting periods, largely due to the impact of the NT Police Force's "Violent Crime Reduction Strategy" introduced in 2004, which resulted in more offences being recorded and counted in the stats.
 Recorded cases of assault rose by 87%, sexual assault offences rose by 97%, house break-ins increased by 64%, commercial premises break-ins by 185%, and motor vehicle theft and related offences by 97% on 2004–05 figures.
 Compared with the previous reporting year, all categories except for commercial premises break-ins rose significantly.